-The City of Mesa zoning ordinance requirements are the only significant legal restrictions limiting the use of the property.
-As indicated in the site analysis, the subject property is presently within the Agricultural (AG) district.
-This zone allows for primarily low density land uses as set forth in the zoning ordinance for the City of Mesa.
+The City of El Mirage zoning ordinance requirements are the only significant legal restrictions limiting the use of the property.
+As indicated in the site analysis, the subject property is presently within the Urban Corridor (UC) district.
+This zone allows for a variety of commercial land uses as set forth in the zoning ordinance for the City of El Mirage.
 Thus, only these uses and those specifically mentioned in the zoning ordinance could currently be considered legally permissible.

 The reasonable probability of a change in zoning that would allow different uses of the land, other than those allowed under the current zoning classification, can also be important in giving an opinion as to the highest and best use of the property.
-In analyzing any possible change in zoning, the existing development of surrounding properties can be considered to determine what other land uses might be appropriate for the subject land.
+In analyzing any possible change in zoning, the existing development of surrounding properties can be considered to determine what other land uses might be appropriate for the subject parcel.
 Other factors such as the public response to a change in zoning and support, or lack of support, by city planning personnel should also be taken into consideration in the probability of successfully obtaining a change in zoning.

-The general plan for the City of Mesa indicates that the subject property is in an area planned for mixed land uses, including an existing residential subdivision to the north and planned commercial and industrial uses to the east, west and south.
-Considering the existing land uses in the area and those allowed under the current zoning of the subject property, a change in zoning is likely to occur.
+The general plan for the City of El Mirage indicates that the subject property is in an area planned for commercial land uses, and the current zoning conforms to the general plan.
+Considering the existing land uses in the area and those allowed under the current zoning of the subject property, a change in zoning is not likely to occur.